 As well as grants to make your home more energy efficient, some utility companies also offer help if you have large arrears on your gas, electricity or water bills.
 Please let us know if you have success with any of these schemes.

 Three providers offer an Energy Trust scheme for their account holders in hardship, to help cover energy arrears and sometimes other essential household items.
 The trusts give grants entitled further assistance payments to cover things like white goods, boiler repairs or funeral costs.

 You need to complete a full income and expenditure budget sheet along with proof of your income, give details on how your arrears have built up, eg, due to illness or redundancy, and say how the grant will help you.
 It can take several weeks to process your claim.
-Links: British Gas Energy Trust / EDF Energy Trust / Npower Energy Fund
+Follow these links to apply: British Gas Energy Trust / EDF Energy Trust / Npower Energy Fund

 For other providers or general advice, Homeheat is a not-for-profit phone line that gives advice on grants (both for energy arrears and insulation), benefits, reduced tariffs, special payment options and energy saving tips to people struggling to pay their bills and keep warm.
 You can call 0800 33 66 99 or check the Homeheat website for info.